Decision No. 17,602

 Appeal of Hinson (48 Ed Dept Rep 437, Decision No. 15,908), cited by respondents, is distinguishable.
 In that appeal, the Commissioner dismissed a petitioner’s race and gender discrimination claims where such claims related to the same facts and asserted the same discrimination claim that petitioner raised in an appeal to the New York State Division of Human Rights.

 In this respect, petitioner appears to have been qualified for the bilingual services position.
 In the petition, petitioner outlines his experience and qualifications and explains how he met the requirements of the job as described in the posting.
 Respondents summarily deny this allegation in their answer but do not refute petitioner’s assertions.
-Although, as described above, I need not decide this issue, I note that the mere fact the petitioner may have been qualified for the position does not give him a legal entitlement to the position based upon respondents’ failure to follow a procedure outlined in board policy.
+Although, as described above, I need not decide this issue, I note that the mere fact that petitioner may have been qualified for the position does not give him a legal entitlement to the position based upon respondents’ failure to follow a procedure outlined in board policy.

 Moreover, an individual removed from a school district office shall be ineligible to appointment or election to any district office for a period of one year from the date of the removal (Education Law §2103).